Kentucky Kingdom: Ed Hart's return

-On June 24, 2019, Hart announced that HalloScream, a Halloween-themed event that was held at the park in the 1990s, would return in October 2019, to celebrate Kentucky Kingdom's 30th anniversary.
-In a statement, Hart said: "Since reopening Kentucky Kingdom in 2014, we've had many, many requests for the return of HalloScream.
-We thought our 30th anniversary would be the perfect time to bring it back."
+In June 2019, Hart announced that HalloScream, a Halloween-themed event that was held at the park in the 1990s, would return in October 2019, to celebrate Kentucky Kingdom's 30th anniversary.
 Kentucky Kingdom had not held a Halloween-themed event at the park in ten years.
 The park employed a Louisville-based company, Oak Island Creative to produce HalloScream.
-The event lasted from October 3 to October 27.
+In response to the COVID-19 pandemic, Kentucky Kingdom delayed its opening date for the 2020 season to early June instead of opening in late April, as originally scheduled.
+It was also announced that for the 2020 season, Kentucky Kingdom and Hurricane Bay would extend their operating hours.
+Kentucky Kingdom reopened on June 29 with new safety protocols and reduced admission prices.